 Stated that redirect_uri matches must be exact, with matching performed as described in Section 6.2.1 of RFC 3986 (Simple String Comparison).

+Fixed #854 - Clarified that the default_acr_values values are in order of preference and that default_acr_values requests the acr Claim as a Voluntary Claim.

 -18

 Added subsection on Forming the Client Configuration Endpoint URL to help clarify its semantics to developers.
 This was explained in the OAuth Registration spec but wasn't previously explained here.